 I just added a few more 18th century gunsmithing tools to my tool kit.
 One is a pristine early screw plate, probably from the late 18th century or early 19th century.
 I don’t think this thing has ever been used.
 It appears to still have the temper colors on it.
 At least it did, until I started using it ;).

 The other tool is a square shank circle cutter for use with a brace.
 However, I didn’t buy it as a circle cutter.
 I thought that with the addition of an appropriately sized dowel on the center point as a pilot, I could use it to cut circles on the muzzles of barrels.
 Southern longrifles were often decorated on the muzzle with engraved circles, and stamped circles and stars.
 I had been meaning to make one as most of the ones in period gunmakers’ tool boxes were apparently homemade.
 However, I saw this thing on ebay for less than $20.
 I snapped it up as quick as I could.
 I had never seen one before and didn’t know any such thing existed as a commercial product.

 I have learned the hard way that it is very easy to twist off a screw blank in this screw plate and very hard to get out the broken bit.
 I was able to drill out and pick out most of the metal, but some was stuck down in a thread.
 It is hard to clean out a 4-48 thread.
-I made a tap, using the smaller hole, and a screw blank which I case hardened.
+I made a tap, using the larger hole, with a screw blank which I tapered and case hardened.
 If I was planning to use it more than once, I would have forged it out of a piece of w-1, but using the screw blank was quick and easy.
 It worked just fine.